 |Backup #4||All data||Changes from backup 3||Changes from backup 1|

-Unluckily, a backup file can become inaccessible due to corruption.
-While restoring a corrupt backup file, you’ll receive an error message:
+Now you need to choose which best fits your needs among the three backup types.
+If Unluckily, a backup file is prone to corruption due to various reasons.
+While restoring from a corrupt backup file, you’ll receive an error message:

 Corruption is the main cause behind such errors.
 As a backup file is not immune to corruption, there are numerous reasons which are highly responsible.
 Before discussing how to repair BKF file, let’s find out the most common reasons below: